Computed Tomography (CT) - Chest

 CT images of internal organs, bones, soft tissue, and blood vessels provide greater detail than traditional x-rays.
 This is especially true for soft tissues and blood vessels.

-Using a variety of techniques, including adjusting the radiation dose based on patient size and new software technology, the amount of radiation needed to perform a chest CT scan can be significantly reduced.
-A low-dose chest CT produces images of sufficient quality to detect many lung diseases and abnormalities using much less radiation than a conventional chest CT scan—in some cases lowering the dose by 65 percent or more.
-Low dose chest CT is routinely used for evaluation of acquired and congenital lung abnormalities, such as pneumonia, interstitial lung disease or tumor evaluation.
+Doctors can use a variety of techniques to lower the amount of radiation needed to perform a chest CT scan.
+These techniques include adjusting the radiation dose based on patient size and new software technology.
+A low-dose chest CT produces images of enough quality to detect many lung diseases and abnormalities using much less radiation than a conventional chest CT scan.
+In some cases, doctors may lower the dose by 65 percent or more.
+Doctors routinely use low-dose chest CT to evaluate acquired and congenital lung abnormalities.
+These include pneumonia, interstitial lung disease, and tumors.
 There is ongoing research to lower radiation doses even further.
-Your radiologist will decide the proper settings to be used for your scan depending on your medical problems and what information is needed from the CT scan.
-If your child is to have a CT scan, the proper low-dose pediatric settings should be used.
+Your radiologist will decide the proper settings for your scan depending on your medical issue and what information the CT scan needs to obtain.
+If your child is to have a CT scan, the doctor will use low-dose pediatric settings.

 What are some common uses of the procedure?

-- help diagnose the causes of clinical signs or symptoms of disease of the chest, such as cough, shortness of breath, chest pain, or fever.
+- help diagnose the causes of signs or symptoms of chest disease, such as cough, shortness of breath, chest pain, or fever.

 - detect and evaluate the extent of tumors that arise in the chest, or tumors that have spread there from other parts of the body.